 Trustpilot also groups weighted averages into labeled brackets.
 Here are the ranges where each label changes:

-Crossing one of these thresholds switches your star color and wording, which can have an outsized impact on how potential customers perceive your brand.
+Crossing one of these thresholds switches your star color and wording.
+As noted in consumer trust studies by BrightLocal, these visual trust signals can have an outsized impact on how potential customers perceive your brand and whether they choose to convert.

 Here’s a simplified case study from one e-commerce brand: